willeynascimentodev/music-collection-app-back/README.md

 Steps to follow in order to install and run the app

 1 - Install

-{% filename %}command-line{% endfilename %}

 bundle install

 2 - Create Database and Activate Migrations

-'db::create'

-'db::migrate '
+db::create

+db::migrate

 3 - Open the file: